rufig/spf/docs/papers/intro.en.md

 <a id="cls"/>
 ###[How to clear the stack with one word?][start]

-Input `lalala`.
+Write `lalala`.
 Or `bububu`.
-Error occurs and the stack is cleared.
-Actually, the stack is emptied with `ABORT`, which is called when the interpreter cant find the word.
+Error will occur and the stack will be cleared.
+In fact, the stack is emptied with `ABORT`, which is called when the interpreter cant find the word.
 And the proper way to clear stack is: `S0 @ SP!`